 - Special diets catered for

-- Chiropody, physiotherapy and psychological support available
+- Chiropody, physiotherapy and psychological support available if required

 - Specialist bath and aids